 I love using almonds in my quick healthy granola recipe, but feel free to switch the nuts out for any nut you personally enjoy, like cashews or walnuts.

-Health and Beauty Benefits of Almonds:
+What are the Health and Beauty Benefits of Almonds in Caramel Granola Recipe?

 Nuts don’t get any more super than almonds!
 That’s why I added almonds to my low-sugar granola.
 These delicious, natural snacks offer the highest concentration of nutrients per calorie per ounce, all in a single serving of only 191 calories!
 Known as an excellent source of potassium, calcium, vitamin E, magnesium, phosphorus, and even iron, almonds also pack in nearly 13 grams of unsaturated fat and 3.4 grams of fiber (that’s about 14% of the daily recommended value!) in every serving.